platformsh/platformsh-docs/src/administration/web.md

 ![Header Backup](/images/header_backup.png)

 Creating a snapshot for an environment means saving a copy of the database so that it can be restored (in other words, create a backup).
-You will see the snapshot in the activity feed of you environment in the Platform.sh Web Interface where you can trigger the restore by clicking on the `restore` link.
+You will see the snapshot in the activity feed of you environment in the Platform.sh console where you can trigger the restore by clicking on the `restore` link.

 After clicking `Backup` a dialog box will appear that will provide commands to execute future merges from the command line using the [Platform.sh CLI](/gettingstarted/cli.md).